 She soon recovered and turned toward the left area where the trees were.
 She got up from her spot and approached him, her face all scrunched up from the almost victory.
 But instead of throwing out some phrases to celebrate his win, he reached into a small cooler and took out a container.
 It was sealed up but still visible through its transparent lid.
 It was also cold to the touch as he handed it to her.

 “You’re right,” Calvin said, handing her a spoon.
-“I knew you would be here because I knew you too well, not because fate.”
+“I knew you would be here because I knew you too well, not because of fate.”

 Somehow, she didn’t speak up to celebrate either.
 She shook her head.
 “No, I believe you now.”

 “Fate has let me open my eyes and see you at last,” Joanne finally spoke up to clarify her words.
-And she meant it because if it wasn’t fate, he would never realized how much he had spoiled her since whenever, always allowing her a happy victory instead of a scrunched up face with defeat.
+And she meant it because if it wasn’t fate, he would never realize how much he had spoiled her since whenever, always allowing her a happy victory instead of a scrunched up face with defeat.

 Before he could react, she pulled him into a hug.
 And just like that, he knew what his response was.

-“I believe in luck now,” Calvin said, smiling – and also tightening his grip around her.
+“I believe in luck now,” Calvin said, smiling–and also tightening his grip around her.
 “If wasn’t for luck, then I wouldn’t be able to witness this day.”

 She released him and let out a smile also.
 But they did not linger.
 Their smiles had said it all.
 They followed the familiar path leading back out to civilization, sharing the ice cream he brought her and chatting happily about all the random topics of the world.
 Yet this time, as a couple.